aston89/UNlossifier-lossy-audio-reconstructor-and-sound-signature-simulator/README.md

 ---

 ## 3b.
-Experimental Sound Signature Simulation, limits :
+Experimental Sound Signature Simulation: Limitations
 Beyond restoration, UNlossifier can be repurposed as a **learned audio style transformation engine** by supplying custom source/target pairs instead of clean/compressed pairs even if [it's a bit tricky](https://github.com/aston89/UNlossifier-lossy-audio-reconstructor-and-sound-signature-simulator/issues/1).
 For example, users can intentionally provide custom source/target pairs to teach the model a desired audio transformation by placing processed audio in the source dataset and unprocessed audio in the target dataset, allowing the model to learn a custom domain transformation.
 However, this approach is considered experimental.
 Neural networks learn consistent relationships between inputs and targets.